WalkwithTrees.com

 Cicely Mary Barker 1925

-A fantastic herb for many wounds containing a natural antiseptic called cineol.
+This common plant seen in the verges and other grassy habitats is an effective herb for many wounds containing a natural antiseptic called cineol.
 It can also help to hasten the clotting time of blood which has given rise to its folk name ‘nosebleed’.
 The herb can be used fresh or dried and put direct onto a wound or made into an ointment.

 Yarrow induces sweating, can help you sleep, eases pain and reduces bleeding.
 Yarrow is full of nutrients and minerals and when mixed with vervain I have found it to be ideal for fevers and nerve pain.
 It helps aid digestion and is a good general tonic for the system.